 - United HealthCare

-Students may use their health insurance for any and all visits.
+Students may use their health insurance for all visits as long as Student Health Services is in-network.
 Students who do not currently have health insurance will be responsible for fees incurred for services.
-We currently accept cash, Lion Cash, and major credit cards (Visa, MasterCard, Discover and American Express).
-Students with a remaining balances including the late fee will be turned over to the Bursar’s office for collection resulting in failure to graduate or register for classes.
+We currently accept cash, check and major credit cards (Visa, MasterCard, Discover and American Express).
+Students with remaining balances, including any late fees, will be subject to holds placed on their MyLEO accounts, which can result in failure to graduate, register for classes and/or obtain a transcript until balances are paid.
+For questions regarding holds for unpaid services, please call 903.886.5853.

-There is a limited number of parking places located directly in front of the Health Center, in Henderson Hall.
-Faculty/staff parking and student parking is also located close to the front of Henderson Hall, in parking lot J.
+There is a limited number of parking places located directly in front of Student Health Services at Henderson Hall.
+There is parking specifically for Student Health’s patients located near the front of Henderson Hall in Parking Lot 7.

-For students with injuries or medical conditions that limit mobility, Student Health Services can complete a form requesting a temporary accessible parking pass from University Police.
-You must be seen by the physician assistant in order to have the form completed.
+For students with injuries or medical conditions that limit mobility, Student Health Services can complete a form requesting a temporary accessible parking pass from the University Police Department.
+You must be seen by the physician assistant in order to complete the form.
 Student Health Services is not responsible for filing the form or taking it to the cashier’s window, located in the Business Administration Building.

 Information for Parents

 Student Health Services will not provide class excuses.
-Students will be required to work with their instructor(s) in regards to their absence(s).
-Each patient is given a receipt and a Discharge Summary upon payment for services; however, this is not a class excuse and is solely for insurance purposes should the student choose to file a claim.
+Students will be required to work with their instructor(s) regarding their absence(s).
+Each patient is given a discharge summary at the end of each appointment with the providers and/or upon payment for services.
+However, this is not a class excuse.
 Students are encouraged to communicate with their instructors if they are going to miss class for any reason.

-We highly value the privacy of all our patients and use strict confidentiality when addressing your health needs and information.
-Personal health information may be disclosed during the course of your conversation/treatment at Student Health Services.
-Therefore, we recommend that you see the nurse/provider by yourself, rather than bringing a friend/family member into the examination room with you.
-Friends/family members may use our waiting room during your visit with the provider or SHS team member.
-Secure TAMUC WiFi is available in the waiting room.
+We value the privacy of all our patients and use strict confidentiality when addressing your health needs and information.
+Personal health information may be disclosed during your conversation/treatment at Student Health Services; therefore, we recommend that you see the nurse/provider by yourself, rather than bringing a friend/family member into the examination room with you.
+Friends/family members may use our waiting room during your visit with the provider or Student Health Services team member.
+TAMUC WiFi is available in the waiting room.

-Tuberculosis tests will be performed Monday, Tuesday, Wednesday and Friday.
-Students must return to the Health Center 48 to 72 hours after the administration of the test to have the results read.
+Tuberculosis tests will be performed Monday, Tuesday and Wednesday.
+Students must return to Student Health Services 48 to 72 hours after the administration of the test to have the results read.

-Wait time for lab test results vary depending on the test performed.
-Students will be notified via phone, text message or e-mail when their lab results are ready.
-Students must return to the Health Center to pick up their results.
-A copy of your results will be given to you upon returning to the Health Center.
+Wait time for lab test results varies depending on the test performed.
+Students will be notified via phone call and/or secure message/email when their lab results are ready.
+Students may return to Student Health Services to pick up a physical copy of their results, or they may receive a copy through our secure portal.

-Students need to be under the current care of Student Health Services in order to be eligible to receive a prescription refill.
-Patients will need to contact their pharmacy to have a refill request sent to our office.
-Please allow 24 to 48 hours for all refill request.
+Students must be under the current care of Student Health Services to be eligible to receive a prescription refill.
+Patients need to contact their pharmacy to have a refill request sent to our office.
+Please allow 24 to 48 hours for all refill requests.
+Student Health Services’ fax number is 903.886.5854.

-New patients will be required to have a consultation with the medical provider prior to receiving a prescription.
-If possible, please bring previous Pap results/treatments/results with you or have a copy of records sent/faxed to SHS before your appointment .
+New patients will be required to have a consultation with one of Student Health’s medical providers prior to receiving a prescription.
+If possible, please bring previous pap smear results, Depo-Provera injections, and any other relevant office notes or results, or you can have a copy of your records faxed to Student Health Services before your appointment.
+Student Health Services’ fax number is 903.886.5854.

-- a request for administration of immunotherapy at an outside medical facility
+- a request for administration of immunotherapy for the student at an outside medical facility

-Injections will be given Monday-Friday between 8:15-11:00 a.m. and 1:15-4:00 p.m.
-Students will be required to wait a minimum of 20 minutes after receiving the injection; this is a mandatory wait time, failure to comply will result in denial of future allergy injections so please plan accordingly.
+Injections will be given Monday through Friday between 8:15 and 11 a.m. and 1:15 and 4 p.m.
+Students will be required to wait in the clinic for a minimum of 20 minutes after receiving the injection.
+This is a mandatory wait time, and failure to comply will result in denial of future allergy injections so please plan accordingly.

-The state of Texas allows Pas and NPs limited prescription authority for scheduled III-V medications.
+The State of Texas allows PAs and NPs limited prescription authority for Scheduled III, IV, and V medications.
 Any situation requiring more extensive use of narcotics will be referred to a pain specialist or specialty clinic.

 We at A&M-Commerce Student Health Services are committed to providing you with the highest quality of care.
 Maintaining patient privacy and confidentiality is a standard that is upheld by all of our employees.
 Our staff is bound by state and federal laws regarding the disclosure of a patient’s personal health information (PHI).

-We will not disclose PHI to deans, professors, other university staff, parents or other parties without your written consent, unless there is a serious danger to you or someone else.
+We will not disclose public health information to deans, professors, other university staff, parents, or other parties without your written consent unless there is a serious danger to you or someone else.
 In the event of an emergency situation requiring hospitalization where it is impossible to obtain a student’s permission, the parent or legal guardian will be notified.

 The CDC recommends that people should take everyday preventive actions at home and work, including: